Connect with others who understand.

 Treatment-Related Causes of One-Sided Heat

-Some MyLupusTeam members wonder if side effects of lupus treatment include one-sided heat.
 One member shared, “I experienced one-sided heat this summer.
 Half of my face felt like it was burning up.
 When I mentioned it to one of my doctors, he said it might have come from whatever meds I was on at the time.”

-More rarely, a type of drug allergy called a hypersensitivity reaction can happen, causing a rash, hives, itching, fever, and swelling.
-These symptoms, which usually arise on both sides of the body within 24 hours of receiving a new drug, signal an emergency situation.
+A rare type of drug allergy called a hypersensitivity reaction can cause a rash, itching, fever, and swelling.
+These symptoms usually affect both sides of the body within 24 hours of receiving a new drug and signal an emergency situation.
+If you recently began a new IV infusion or injectable biologic, such as rituximab (Rituxan), belimumab (Benlysta), or anifrolumab-fnia (Saphnelo), speak to your doctor about any side effects you are experiencing, whether they affect both sides or just one.

 Other Causes of One-Sided Heat